WV-design/Trinity-toolhead/README.md

 > This project lives in a user project in the monolith discord server.

-* Made to DUEL! the Y footprint fits within a sherpa mini.
+* Made to DUEL! the Y footprint fits within a sherpa mini so it takes up very little space in a dual gantry printer.
 * Double 3628 fans deliver enough cooling even for hot chambers.
 * The hotend is braced at the bottom of the heatsink to increase stiffness.
 * Good COM (between the balls on the linear rails)